sanderland/gutsygit/README.md

 ### Assumptions:

-You work in a devopment environment based on pull request, avoiding pushing to your main branch.
+You work in a development environment based on pull request, avoiding pushing to your main branch.
 Commit messages are not always very relevant due to squashing.
 Your .gitignore is set up well enough to routinely add all changes.

+## Installation

+`pip install gutsygit`

 ## Usage